bio-phys/ForceSpectroscopyMLE/README.md

 ## Installation

+The package is written in the open-source programming language [Julia](https://github.com/JuliaLang/julia), which can be downloaded from their [webpage](https://julialang.org/downloads/#download_julia).

 Currently, the package is not in a registry.
 It must therefore be added by specifying a URL to the repository:
 ```julia
 using Pkg; Pkg.add(url="https://github.com/bio-phys/ForceSpectroscopyMLE")